Víctor Sánchez (footballer, born 1987): Espanyol

 In the last minutes of the 2012 winter transfer window, Sánchez returned to his country, penning a three-and-a-half-year contract with Barcelona neighbours RCD Espanyol.
 Signed by Mauricio Pochettino, he played irregularly for the rest of the season before becoming a mainstay in the side.
 He scored his first goal on 10 February 2013, in a 4–0 away defeat of Athletic Bilbao.
 On 11 May, he was sent off for a foul on Real Madrid's Gonzalo Higuaín in a 1–1 draw that gave the league title to his former club.

 Sánchez scored twice in a 3–2 home win over Athletic on 23 September 2013 as the Pericos remained unbeaten in five games.
 He was sent off twice later in the campaign, as their form dipped.

 In January 2017, with 18 months remaining of his contract, Sánchez signed a new deal to keep him at the RCDE Stadium until the summer of 2021.
 On 18 August 2020, following the team's relegation from the top tier, the 33-year-old successfully negotiated a release from his last year.

 Western United

 Sánchez joined Western United FC on 27 November 2020 on a two-year deal.
 He made his A-League debut on 28 December, in a 0–0 home draw with Adelaide United FC in the opening game of the season.
 He scored his first goal the following 23 January, opening a 5–4 defeat of Perth Glory FC.

 In early September 2021, Sánchez quit the Melbourne-based club, having felt alienated by the strict COVID-19 lockdowns in the state of Victoria.

 Girona

 Sánchez returned to both Spain and his native region on 1 February 2022, joining Girona FC on a six-month contract.
 After dealing with some injury problems, he made his Segunda División debut aged nearly 35, as a second-half substitute in the 1–0 win at Almería on 27 March.

+In March 2023, Sánchez announced his retirement.